henrikrexed/Kubernetes_Diagnostic_Game/README.md

-# Prometheus-k8s-Performance Clinic
+# Diagnostic K8s Game
-Repository containing the files for the Performance Clinic related to Prometheus on K8s
+Repository containing the files for to start the Diagnos k8S game.

-This repository showcase the usage of the Prometheus OpenMetrics Ingest by using GKE with :
-- the HipsterShop
-- Jenkins

 ## Prerequisite
 The following tools need to be install on your machine :